 Problem: 20+ skills overwhelm the reader and dilute your strongest abilities.

-Solution: Limit to 8-15 most relevant skills.
+Solution: Limit to 8-15 of your most relevant skills.

 Vague Skill Descriptions